ultimate-notion/ultimate-notion/docs/getting_started.md

 An important and special block is the *database*, which may be  within a page, i.e. *inline*, or at the same hierarchy level as a *page*.
 A *database* has a *schema*, that specifies various structured *properties* of the individual pages contained in that database.
 Only pages contained in a database have properties.
-Notion itself also offers *linked databases* (with ↗ next to the database title) but those are not accessible via the API thus you must always work with the source database.
+Notion itself also offers *linked databases* (with ↗ next to the database title) but those are not accessible via the API, thus you must always work with the source database.

 Regardless of the properties, each page has *attributes* such as a title, cover, icon, or whether it is archived or not.
 The *title*